fatihsirin/splunk-tutorial/products/splunk-enterprise/data-inputs/local-inputs/script.md

 # Syntax
 - Any environment variables will be expanded into their actual values within Splunk
   - If searching for a source, search for the full path (expand the environment variable)
+## Deployment considerations
+- Always use relative paths within _all_ stanzas when possible
+  - E.g. `[script://./bin/stream-csv.py]` can be found on regardless of the name of the app while `[script://$SPLUNK_HOME/etc/apps/untopchan/bin/stream-csv.py]` will only work if the app hasn't been partitioned into sub-apps like
+    "untopchan-_search_heads" and "untopchan-_forwarders"
 # Files
 - A script can be located directly within once of Splunk's approved script directories (see first source)
   - In this case, Splunk will simply invoke the script directly as configured in `inputs.conf`